oracle/cloud-native-devops-workshop/touch-the-cloud/TouchTheCloud200.md

 ### **5**: Process Model

 **5.1** Next step is to add the comment.
-Click on the process to open up the process model
+Click on the process to open up the process model, if not already open.

 ![](images/200/Picture28.png)

 **5.2** Click on the Capture Order - the blue activity at the bottom right of the model.
-If needed, you can drag the model by clicking on any open space and drag the model to the left, to see the activity.
+If nerequired, you can drag the model by clicking on any open space and drag the model to the left, to see the activity.

 ![](images/200/Picture29.png)

-**5.3** Click on hamburger icon and select *Open Data Association*
+**5.3** Click on hamburger icon and select ***Open Data Association***

 ![](images/200/Picture30.png)